ba-st/Ansible/docs/Routing.md

 channel queueBind: result method queue exchange: 'better_logs' routingKey: 'error'.
 ```

-And you'll be using the severity labels as binding keys!
+You'll be using the severity labels as binding keys.

 ## Logging to the Transcript